 Among the emerging new areas of exciting research and teaching being considered by the Department are environmental geochemistry, the nature of reactions at microscopic surfaces, active tectonic processes, physical volcanology, dynamics of climate change, and the biogeochemistry of primitive environments.

 Consistent with the interdisciplinary nature of geological sciences, the Department has provided leadership in teaching and research in several interdepartmental and interdisciplinary programs.
-The Department is one of founding partners in the Environmental Change Initiative and is currently working closely with ECI to expand environmental science research on campus.
+The Department works closely with the Institute at Brown for Environment and Society and is currently working with IBES to expand environmental science research on campus.

 The department is also a partner in the joint Brown-MBL (Marine Biological Laboratory) graduate program.
 In addition, there are numerous collaborations outside the University: there are strong ties with the Woods Hole Oceanographic Institution (WHOI) as well as the geology and geophysics faculty at the University of Rhode Island.